jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 # Summary
 [summary]: #summary

-This is an *experimental RFC* for adding the ability to integrate custom test/bench/etc frameworks in Rust.
+This is an *experimental RFC* for adding support for alternative execution contexts to Rust.
+The primary goal of these is to enable easy, flexible, and seamless integration of custom test/bench/etc. frameworks.

 # Motivation
 [motivation]: #motivation

-Currently, Rust lets you write unit tests with a `#[test]` attribute.
-We also have an unstable `#[bench]` attribute which lets one write benchmarks.

-In general it's not easy to use your own testing strategy.
+Currently, Rust has a small number of supported execution contexts.
+The default one (i.e., the one you get with `cargo run`) is to run the `main()` function defined in a file designated as a binary by the user under the `[[bin]]` section of their `Cargo.toml`. `test` and `bench` are two other execution contexts that generate their own `main()` functions that calls all functions annotated with `#[test]` and `#[bench]` in the crate's source respectively.

+However, it would be good if users could also write crates that define *new* execution contexts (e.g., `cargo fuzz`), or edit existing ones (e.g. `cargo test` running quickcheck).
+This is difficult to do today, especially in a way that integrates nicely with existing tooling (cargo in particular).

 Implementing something that can work within a `#[test]` attribute is fine (`quickcheck` does this with a macro), but changing the overall strategy is hard.
 For example, `quickcheck` would work even better if it could be done as:

 ```rust
 #[quickcheck]